youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 }
 ```

-Since we just needed to set the option and didn’t need any additional
+Since we just needed to set the option and didn't need any additional
 parameters, such the package set, we can simply omit the parameters and write
 an AttrSet by itself.
 Keep in mind that this is just for convenience, the
 following snippet would have the exact same effect: